Ashok0/HL2VREssentials/README.md

 If you wish to install Nightmare House 1 manually without using this Repack, perform the following step:
 - Download Nixel's Gmod version of Nightmare House Remake and install it as a regular mod.
 - Download Nightmare House 2 and merge its "materials" and "models" folders with Nightmare House 1.
-- Mount Episode 1+2 in gameinfo.txt and copying Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
+- Mount Episode 1+2 in gameinfo.txt and copy Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
 - Remove the "bin" folders from Nightmare House 1 and Episodes 1+2.

 [**MINERVA: Metastasis**](https://steamcommunity.com/workshop/filedetails/?id=481052291)

 If you wish to install MINERVA manually without using this Repack, perform the following step:
 - Download MINERVA from Steam and install it as a regular mod.
-- Mount Episode 1+2 in gameinfo.txt and copying Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
+- Mount Episode 1+2 in gameinfo.txt and copy Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
 - Remove the "bin" folders from MINERVA and Episodes 1+2.

 [**MINERVA VR HUD Fix**]